saikarun2/python-projects1/README.md

 <br> Project 3 is a library management system
 <br> Project 4 is a fundamental website using Python and a bit of Django
 <br> Project 5 is Jarvis Virtual Assistant: A voice assistant application capable of performing various tasks such as playing music, and providing information.
+<br> Project 6 is AI AutoReply Bot: An AI-based bot designed to automatically reply to messages, enhancing communication efficiency.